NinevaStudios/nineva-docs/docs/ue-plugins/android-goodies-unreal.md

 Our plugin includes most of the common features for creating different types of custom notifications.

+!> Recently, there has been a change in Android 14 about scheduling exact notifications, you can read more about it [here](https://carterchen247.medium.com/android-14-behavior-change-schedule-exact-alarms-are-denied-by-default-7563a814dee4) -- shortly, you can no longer schedule exact notifications without the user explicitly going to app settings and enabling this options.
+The plugin will now automatically schedule exact notifications only if it has the permission to do so, and inexact otherwise.
+See java sources in the plugin to see what exactly is going on.
+The plugin also includes nodes `CanScheduleExactNotifications` and `OpenExactAlarmSettingPage` to give you the possibility to check whether the permission is granted and you can also open the settings for the user to do so.

 ### Setup

 In order to make notifications work properly, you have to tweak settings of the Android Goodies plugin.
 Go to _Project Settings -> Android Goodies_ and set path to the folder that contains small notification icon which is required by Android API.